BelAn97/mocha-rp-agent/README.md

 Parameter | Description
 --------- | -----------
 attachScreenshots | It is 'true' or 'false', if set 'true' then attempts will be made to attach screenshots to the logs.
-Default: 'true'.
+Default: 'true'. showPassedHooks | It is 'true' or 'false', if set 'true' then attempts will be made to add passed hooks to the logs.
+Default: 'false'.

 # Copyright Notice
 Licensed under the [GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.html)